What’s Better, A Balloon Note Or Stepped Payments?

 While the monthly payments stay the same, after ten years a balloon payment of $209,213.77 is due.
 This might be viewed as good news and bad news for the buyer.
 The payments are affordable but there is a large bill due in ten years.
 Often a balloon payment is made by refinancing the note, so there are refinance charges to consider.

 There is more good news if the balloon payment can be made without refinancing.
-The finance charge has been reduced to $139,079.37 and the total of all payments was reduced to $389,079.37.
+Compared to the straight note, the finance charge has been reduced to $139,079.37 and the total of all payments was reduced to $389,079.37.
 This is a savings of $150,517.43 from the note paid in 360 payments.
 Even if the balloon payment requires a refinance, the payor of the note has a financial benefit to work with.

 The third option in the chart utilizes stepped payments.
 Some sellers won’t want to deal with a balloon payment, and neither will some buyers.
 As an alternative to the straight note, stepped payments in this example, begin with the same terms.